fishing for catfish

 5. Add the Hook: Tie a hook (typically a circle hook) to the end of the leader.
 Make sure the hook size matches the bait you’re using.

 This rig allows the sinker to slide freely, giving the catfish less resistance when taking the bait.
-It is especially effective in still waters where catfish are likely to roam the bottom.
+It is especially effective in still waters where catfish will likely roam the bottom.

 Setup Steps: